dictyBase/dicty-components-page-editor/README.md

 yarn add dictyBase/dicty-components-page-editor
 ```

-To install a specific version, add a tag to the end:
+To install a specific version, add a tag to the end.
+You can see the latest release on
+the right side of this repository page.

 ```bash
 yarn add dictyBase/dicty-components-page-editor#1.0.0